-If you need further information, please contact Bill Klein at wklein@pcm411.com.
+If you need further information, please contact Bill Klein at wklein@pcm411.com or Jay Morreale at jmorreale@pcm411.com..

-Timetable
+Submission Timetable

-The deadline for receipt of abstracts and technical summaries is December 1, 2014.
-Notification of acceptance will be e-mailed by February 9, 2015 (The deadline for late-news papers is January 26, 2015; notification of acceptance, February 27, 2015).
+The deadline for receipt of abstracts and technical summaries is December 1, 2016.
+Notification of acceptance will be e-mailed by February 6, 2017 (The deadline for late-news papers is January 20, 2017; notification of acceptance, February 17, 2017).
 Authors of accepted papers will be directed to an online "Authors Kit" with instructions for the preparation of the paper to be published in the Symposium Digest.
-The paper shall consist of four pages, including all illustrations, and is due March 9, 2015 (March 30 for Late-News papers).
+The paper shall consist of four pages, including all illustrations, and is due March 1, 2017 (March 17 for Late-News papers).